intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/javascript/README.md

 ![](./../../images/js/xdk-new-project.png)

-Then, navigate to the directory where the example project exists, and select it:
+Navigate to the directory where the example project exists and select it:

 ![](./../../images/js/xdk-select.png)

-Choose a name for the project, then click on the **Create** button.
+Choose a name for the project and click on the **Create** button.
 Then click on the **Continue** button to finish creating your project:

 ![](./../../images/js/xdk-new-project-name.png)